Spouses of Veterans With Mesothelioma

 Spouses of veterans may qualify for certain healthcare, disability, and survivor benefits from the VA.
 Moreover, federal programs like Social Security and Medicare provide spousal reimbursement and retirement payments.
 For loved ones who have been diagnosed with mesothelioma, additional compensation may be available.

-Programs and benefits for spouses of veterans with mesothelioma include:
+Programs for spouses of veterans with mesothelioma include:

 - Caregiver assistance